turulomio/xulpymoney/README.md

 # Install in Windows

-You just must download xulpymoney-X.X.X.exe and execute them.
-They are portable apps so they took a little more time to start.
+You just must download xulpymoney-X.X.X.exe and execute it.
+It's a portable app so it tooks a little more time to start.

 If you prefer there is a binary zip version in xulpymoney-X.X.X.zip.
 You can extract it and execute xulpymoney executable.